NGEET/fates-tutorial/docs/source/docker_introduction.md

    Note that the images downloaded to run the containers are still available and have not been removed so they will not need to be pulled again the next time the `docker compose up -d` command is run.
 This can be confirmed if you go to the Docker Desktop user interface and select the "Images" section in the left side bar.
    ![docker-images-pane](images/docker-images-pane.png)

-:tada: Congratulations, the Docker fates tutorial environment has been successfully set up!
+Congratulations, the Docker fates tutorial environment has been successfully set up!